Quantum black holes as solvents: Black hole information paradox as an instance of the foundational problem of statistical mechanics

+The total process whereby a collapsing star (in a pure quantum state) eventually turns into photons and other Hawking particles streaming away to infinity can be unitary (given an appropriate theory of quantum gravity) and would then not increase the von Neumann entropy, but would be indistinguishable (by the measurements that can practically be made) from a process that actually does increase entropy, and which actually is not unitary.
 Indeed, an observer independent from the system can effectively be coupled only to a few (collective) degrees of freedom.
 In order to observe that the actual von Neumann entropy of the system in question is small one would have to couple to {\it (almost) all} degrees of freedom and then unentangle them (i.e. effectively diagonalise the system's density matrix) -- either via tomography and subsequent extensive (classical) post-processing, or physically -- by accumulating the small von Neumann entropy on a small part of the degrees of freedom, leaving the others pure.
 The latter process is a generalised version, involving memory effects, of the standard concept of algorithmic cooling \cite{Schumacher96}.
 Hence, the observer would become an analogue of Maxwell's daemon who resets the temperature to much a lower value, corresponding to the von Neumann entropy~\cite{Vedral2000}.

+The novelty of our argument, which was previously stated \textit{en passant} by Hawking in \cite{Hawking14}, is to point out that this process also occurs in ordinary matter and has been at the forefront of research in statistical mechanics since the 19th century.
+While quantum black holes hold many other mysteries, this is not one of them.

-\textit{Quantum vs classical gravity:}
+\section{Quantum vs classical gravity}

-Our conclusion is that the information contained in the infalling matter is not lost, but remains in the quantum degrees of freedom of the gravitational field which was initially not entangled with the matter.
+It is commonplace to assume that the resolution of the black hole information paradox requires a major departure from unitary quantum mechanics \cite{UnruhWald17} and/or the breakdown of the structure of relativistic spacetime \cite{Verlinde11,Grudka17}.
+Our conclusion is that the information contained in the infalling matter is not lost, but remains concealed in the quantum degrees of freedom of the gravitational field which was initially not entangled with the matter.
 At the same time those quantum degrees of freedom must be very thoroughly mixed with those of the matter which fell into the black hole earlier.
-This suggests that it is indeed possible for the quantum black hole to have a very large thermodynamic entropy, much larger than the entanglement entropy (von Neumann entropy) of all the parts from which it formed.
+Consequently, it is indeed possible for a quantum black hole to have a very large thermodynamic entropy, much larger than the entanglement entropy (von Neumann entropy) of all the initial matter.